4ntm4n/ms5v2/README.md

 Thank you for taking the time to read through this website documentation.

-This project is the first of five milestone projects in a full stack developer course that I have enrolled through [Code Institute](https://codeinstitute.net).
+This project is the front end part of the fifth and final milestone projects in a full stack developer course that I have enrolled through [Code Institute](https://codeinstitute.net).

-- There are many ways to approach a project like this, but in this case I wanted to:

-  - **A**: limit myself to **pure** html and CSS since this is a course in those topics and I was curious to see how much could be done without using any javascript to create front end functionality.

-  - **B**: **not use** any framework to aid me in class creation, grid functionality and design.

-  - **C**: Work from a **pre-defined** project suggestion (in this case yoga / mindfulness) to further challenge myself and create a, what I can imagine, more life like scenario for a web developer where you put yourself in a clients shoes and work with a topic that is not always aligning with personal interests.
+I have learned a lot through out this course. and I am relatively happy with the outcome of what I have learned so far.
+Going forward I will try to stick to more controlled frameworks in react.
+One of those that are now also recommended by the react dev comunity since CRA is deprecated, such as NextJS or Remix that will help me to enhance development speed and solidify some best practices in developing full stack applications.
+Working with Create-react-app that does not come with any true stardardisations when building out an application has truly been a challange I am not sure I want to persue anytime soon..

-> FlexGrid Yoga - a study in HTML & CSS
+> GroupTask - a study in Advanced front end
 >
-> By Anton Askling 2022
+> By Anton Askling 2023

+//add crud explaination
+//add wireframes
+// add link to version 1 of app that did not work explain why